 Dr. Jill Schroeder-Dorn

-Jill has had the pleasure of serving as Director of Worship and Music at SOTH since January 2016.
-Born and raised between rural Oklahoma and Texas, she loves wide open spaces, but have grown to deeply appreciate mountains and mountain activities like hiking and camping.
+Jill has served as Director of Worship and Music at SOTH since January 2016.
+Born and raised between rural Oklahoma and Texas, she loves wide-open spaces, but has come to appreciate mountains and mountain activities like hiking and camping.
 Jill received her bachelors degree in music from Colorado Christian University, and masters and doctorate degrees from University of Denver and University of Northern Colorado.
-In addition to her duties at SOTH, she teaches world music, conducting, and direct the University Women’s Choir at Colorado Christian University.
+In addition to her duties at SOTH, she teaches world music and conducting at CCU, and will teach in the Worship Arts department starting this fall.
 One of her favorite professional activities was field research in DR Congo, where she studied music and musical thought in Congolese Mennonite churches.
 Jill loves learning about music and belief and is passionate about music, worship, and culture.
 She believes that all people have the capacity to worship God through their unique, creative gifts, and that those gifts benefit worshiping communities.
-If you’d like to share your God-given gifts at Shepherd, her email is linked below.
-All are welcome!
+Jill is married to Mark, who is the director of instrumental music at CCU.
+Their daughter, Sophia,was born May 2022.

 Children & Family Ministry Coordinator